vicwomg/pikaraoke/README.md

 Make sure youtube-dl is up to date, old versions have higher failure rates due to security changes in Youtube.
 You can see your current version installed by navigating to `Info > System Info > Youtube-dl version`.
 The version number is usually the date it was released.
 If this is older than a few months, chances are it will need an update.

 You can update youtube-dl directly from the web UI.
-Go to `Info > Update Youtube-dl`
+Go to `Info > Update Youtube-dl` (may need to be running pikaraoke as sudo for this to work)

 Or, from the CLI:
 `sudo pip install --upgrade youtube_dl`